dynamo/dynamo/README.md

 ## Adventure mode!

-If you are felling adventurous, run a Dynamo app in few steps:
+If you are felling adventurous, create a Dynamo app in few steps:

 1) Ensure you are on Elixir master;

 2) Clone this repository and go to its directory;

-3) `mix test`
+3) Get Dynamo dependencies and run tests with: `MIX_ENV=test mix do deps.get, test`

-4) `mix dynamo path/to/your/app`
+4) Create a project: `mix dynamo path/to/your/app`

 Congratulations!
 You created your first Dynamo app!
 Let's run it: